Parrotfish: Life cycle

 Most tropical species form large schools when feeding and these are often grouped by size.
-Harems of several females presided over by a single male are normal in most species, with the males vigorously defending their position from any challenge.
+Harems are typical of most species, with the males vigorously defending their group of females and position from any challenge.
 As pelagic spawners, parrotfish release many tiny, buoyant eggs into the water, which become part of the plankton.
 The eggs float freely, settling into the coral until hatching.